 Making soup is a good way to eliminate waste and to fill your body with healthy ingredients.
 You could make this soup with any other vegetables you have left.
-For example, cauliflower, broccoli or sweet potato.
+For example, cauliflower, broccoli, or sweet potato.
 If you have shiitake mushrooms left even better.
-Shiitake are one of the most powerful mushrooms and eating them daily improves human immunity, study says.
+Shiitakes are one of the most powerful mushrooms and eating them daily improves human immunity, a study says.

 Detoxing health benefits

 This soup is a full on detox for the body because of the properties of the following ingredients:

 Ginger is your friend if you drink too much or eat lots of heavy fatty foods.
 It helps for digesting and reduces bloating and gas.
 It’s a superfood for the stomach and can even help you from nausea.
 It’s rich in antioxidants and will boost your immunity.

 In this soup, we added two onions, but not only to add flavor.
 Onions have sulfur-containing amino acids, which help in detoxing your liver.